mmnowak/zesthouse/README.md

 11. [Acknowledgements](#acknowledgements)

 ## Project Goals

+### Overview

+The main purpose of the project is to create an easy to use and visually appealing website for ZestHouse Juice Bar, a venue serving healthy drinks and snacks.
+The website is supposed to feature important information, such as prices, opening times, and avaliable facilities.
+It is designed to be user friendly and concise.

+### Goals

 1. A website that can be navigated easily and intuitively.
 2. Easy access to the drink and food menu and prices.
 3. A visual representation of the products.